minprog/adventure/steps/2 room/index.md

 In that last line, you find the Python description of a `Room` object, along with its assigned memory address.
 Seems to work!
 (The address on your computer will most likely be different.)

-Be sure to test manually, like above, before continuing!
+Be sure to test manually, like above, before continuing.